Malleshwaram gets a street art makeover

 Sakkare Kaddi

 Sakkare Kaddi, by Shivu Mahesh.
-Just beside the Post-it mural lies the Sakkare Kaddi means sugar candy.
-Only a kid of the ’80s and ’90s can relate to this type of candy made in various types of shapes and sizes.
-One could find the candy vendors on the streets during the temple fairs.
-Gone are the days of sugar candies, the next generations will definitely miss these childhood memories.
+Just beside the Post-it mural lies the Sakkare Kaddi, which means sugar candy.
+Only kids of the ’80s and ’90s can relate to this type of candy made in various shapes and sizes.
+Candy vendors were on the streets during the temple fairs.
+Gone are the days of sugar candies; the next generation will miss these childhood memories.

 11 Sakare kaadi